Last Updated on January 27, 2025

 - Historic African-American Neighborhood Remembered

-- Sears Catalog and Jim Crow
+- The Sears Catalog and Jim Crow

 - MLK’s Nonviolent Resistance Used Military Strategy